- Focused Hubs

-As marketers, we’ve all laid awake in a cold sweat at night trying to figure out precisely how to optimize our social campaigns.
+As marketers, we’ve all spent sleepless nights trying to figure out precisely how to optimise our social campaigns.
 Get it right and you’re the most popular person in the company as you bring in legions of leads and a cartful of customers.
-Get it wrong and months of hard work have been worth absolutely nothing, and you’ll now have to justify it all to your boss.
+Get it wrong and months of hard work have been worth absolutely nothing, and now you’ll have to justify it to your sales team… maybe even your boss.

-We can’t script your social campaign, that’s your job, but we can give you the difference-making ingredients to ensure your campaign bursts through the noise.
-Throughout your campaign, this companion guide will make sure your social mastery will be performing at its peak level:
+We can’t script your social campaign, that’s your job.
+What we can do is give you the ingredients to help your campaign cut through the noise.
+Use this checklist to create optimised social media campaigns that generate results.

-What do you actually want to achieve with this campaign?
-Do you want to rack up the views on a video, increase mailing list sign-ups, or push past a million followers?
-You need to set out targets to aim for that you can determine whether the campaign was a success or not.
+What do you actually want to achieve?
+Do you want to rack up views on a video, increase newsletter subscribers, or push past a million followers?
+You need to set clear goals to aim for, this will help you determine whether your campaign was a success.
 Remember to make these goals SMART:

 So, some SMART objectives for your social media campaigns could be: